adkelley/javascript-to-purescript/tut07/README.md

 If you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or send me a pull request on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut07).
 Finally, If you are enjoying this series then please help me to tell others by recommending this article and/or favoring it on social media

-## Robot Voice: SHALL WE PLAY A GAME?
+## Robot Voice: Shall we play a game?
-Imagine we've developed an online game and one of our players,  Nico has made three accounts accidentally; issuing a ticket to merge them into one.
-Well, my first reaction is to ban Nico permanently.
+Imagine we've developed an online game and one of our players,  Nico has made three accounts accidentally; issuing a support ticket to merge them into one account.
+Well, my first reaction is to ban Nico permanently for negligence.
 Regrettably, even in my own imaginary games company, that decision is well above my pay grade.
 So we'll just have to figure out how to accommodate Nico's request.

 Anytime you see the words merge, combine, consolidate, etc. in a user story; you should be thinking Semigroups immediately.
-So, let's help poor Nico out by combining her credentials with the aid of our Semigroup types from [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06).
+So, let's help poor Nico out by combining his/her credentials with the aid of our Semigroup types from [Tutorial 6](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06).
 But instead of merely presenting the code and calling it a day, I'll make this tutorial a little more interesting by introducing a few new constructs in PureScript; starting with Records.

-## Record quick start
+## PureScript records overview
 If you're a JavaScript developer, then you're probably using Objects on a daily basis.
 You know, those name:value pairs we call properties; enclosed in braces.
 I'm sure you've seen them, but just in case:

 ```javascript
 var immy = { firstName: "Imogen", lastName: "Heap", age: 39 };
 ```

-And by migrating to PureScript, perhaps you've already shed a tear or two; contemplating that sad and tearful goodbye to your dear old friend.
+And by migrating to PureScript, perhaps you've already shed a tear or two; contemplating that sad and tearful goodbye to your dear old friend, Object.
 Well, dry those tears and put your big boy (or girl) pants back on, because PureScript just waved hello with its `Record` type constructor.
 Porting this code snippet we get:

 ```haskell
 type Person =